Pupil Design Awards entry requirements and judging

 How to enter the Awards

 Pupils can enter as a team or individually.
-Teams are entered into one of three year group categories: Years 7 & 8, Years 9 & 10, and Years 11, 12 & 13.
+Teams are entered into one of three age group categories: Years 7 & 8, Years 9 & 10, and Years 11, 12 & 13.

-We advise that pupils present their proposal on six A3 boards so judges can understand the research process they have been through.
+We advise that pupils present their proposal on six A3 boards so judges can understand the research and design process they have been through.
 These six boards need to tell the story of their design thinking process from research to final idea.
-You can find more information on how to structure these boards on page 9 of the Teacher Resource Pack.
+You can find more information on how to structure these boards in the teacher resource pack.

 - There is no entry fee for the RSA Pupil Design Awards.